shin-aung/CMS_Assignment_1/README.md

 In terms of time investment, dedicating 18 hours to complete the WordPress website may seem extensive, but as a newcomer, every minute was a valuable investment.
 Understanding functionalities, experimenting with design options, and ensuring a polished, user-friendly site were crucial aspects of this learning journey.

 This experience has not only expanded my technical skills in website development but has also provided insights into content creation, ethical sourcing, and online presence management.
 As I continue to explore and enhance my website, I'm confident that the skills acquired will contribute positively to my career and employability, reflecting a commitment to continuous learning and adaptability in the ever-evolving digital landscape.
-If you have any questions about my journey or would like to know more about the process, feel free to ask!
+If you have any questions about my journey or would like to know more about the process, feel free to ask.

 **Why do I use infinity free although it is not a secure platform to host the website?**

 I choose to use Infinity Free to host my website, even though it might not be the most secure platform, because it's free and works okay for what I need.
 Since I'm still learning about websites, I wanted to start with something simple and not spend money on hosting right away.
 I know it might not be the most secure, but for now, it's a good way for me to practice and see how everything works without worrying too much about the cost.
 As I get more comfortable and learn more, I might consider moving to a more secure platform in the future.